Since 2017

 Instructions

-1. First, prepare the marinade for the duck.
-Pour 3 tablespoons of soy sauce into a separate small mixing bowl.
-Soy sauce forms the savoury salty foundation of the marinade and helps the spices adhere properly to the duck skin during the long marinating time.
+1. First, I prepare the marinade for the duck.
+I pour 3 tbsp of soy sauce into a separate bowl.
+Soy sauce gives an "Asian" note and replaces part of the salt in the recipe.

 Step 1